testing-library/eslint-plugin-testing-library/docs/rules/no-debug.md

 Just like `console.log` statements pollutes the browser's output, debug statements also pollutes the tests if one of your teammates forgot to remove it. `debug` statements should be used when you actually want to debug your tests but should not be pushed to the codebase.

+By default, this rule disallows the `debug` and `logTestingPlaygroundURL` utils.

 ## Rule Details

 This rule aims to disallow the use of `debug` in your tests.